mattmcf/HashMap/README.md

 - Returns FAILURE if error occurs

 ### Get
-#### void * Get(HashMap * map, char * key)
+#### void * Get(HashMap * map, char * key, int * status_ptr)

 Get will retrieve the data element for a specified key if that key exists in the given HashMap.
 If the key does not exist in the HashMap, NULL is returned.

-Note - In the case that the data element was NULL, there is no way to discern between and error return value and the data element.
+Note - If a key has a NULL data value, that NULL will be returned by Get.
+The result of the status variable pointed at in the argument will state whether a value was successfully retrieved (SUCCESS) or if the key could not be found/error occurred.
+So if Get returns NULL and the status variable is SUCCESS, the key exists in the HashMap and is NULL.
+If Get returns NULL and status is FAILURE, then the key isn't in the HashMap.

 ARGUMENTS: